La Résistance (professional wrestling): Conway and Grenier

 Grenier and Conway managed to win the World Tag Team Championship for the third time together and fourth since the creation of the stable.
-This championship win was a rare one since it was won at a Raw-brand house show on January 16, 2005 in Winnipeg, Manitoba.
+This championship win was a rare one since it was won at a Raw-brand house show on January 16, 2005, in Winnipeg, Manitoba.
 This time, La Résistance defeated Regal and Jonathan Coachman, who was taking the place of the legitimately injured Eugene (who would miss several months due to a left patella tear at New Year's Revolution).
-Grenier and Conway soon lost the belts back to Regal and his tag team partner Tajiri, on an episode of Raw taking place from Tajiri's hometown of Tokyo, Japan.
+Grenier and Conway soon lost the belts back to Regal and his tag team partner Tajiri, on an episode of Raw taking place from Tajiri's hometown of Tokyo.

 La Résistance repeatedly attempted to regain the gold (mainly on Sunday Night Heat) from Regal and Tajiri in many different matches but just fell short during each one.
 During their "last shot" for the gold the team thought they had won back the titles only to have the decision reversed by referee Mike Chioda due to La Résistance's Grenier pinning Tajiri, not Regal, who was the legal man.
 La Résistance went on to lose the match.

 On the March 14 episode of Raw, La Résistance were defeated by The Rockers (Shawn Michaels and Marty Jannetty) in a Rockers's Reunion.
 At WrestleMania 21, La Résistance competed in a 30-man Battle Royal which was won by Booker T.

 While this was to be their last chance to win back the gold from Regal and Tajiri, the team were given one more chance during a Tag Team Turmoil match during Backlash.
 In the match, La Résistance managed to eliminate the champions but were still unable to win the match and regain the titles as they were defeated by the winners of the match, Rosey and The Hurricane.
 The next night on Raw, La Résistance tried again to win the titles in a match against the new champions but were unsuccessful again.
 They would feud with Hurricane and Rosey, having various filler matches on multiple pay-per-view events.